-You can also walk from Noosa Main Beach to museum door if you’re energetic.
+You can also walk from Noosa Main Beach to the museum door if you’re energetic.

 Aim High At The Glass House Mountains National Park

 The Glass House Mountains National Park is famous for nature lovers and walkers.
-For the Gubbi people who used this location for commerce and sacred rituals, the region is also of spiritual significance.
+The region is also of spiritual significance for the Gubbi people who used this location for commerce and sacred rituals.

 Mount Beerwah is the mother who provides instruction to the smaller mountains, and the peak of the mountain is Mount Tibrogargan.
 The ridges are volcanic plugs, core volcanoes that are obsolete and rise like giant heckling caps and extended Antillas.